 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 If the second appeal is denied, applicants may petition for review of this decision under Ind.
-Code § 4-21.5-3-7.
-The petition must be filed with the Commission at the address listed above.
-The petition must identify the reasons for review and demonstrate how the applicant has been aggrieved or adversely affected by the Commission’s decision.
-The petition for review must be filed no later than 15 days from the issuance of the second appeal decision in accordance with IC 4-21.5-3-2.
-If the petition for review is timely filed and review granted, the Commission will issue a notification of an administrative hearing.
+Code § 4-21.5-3-7 (third appeal).
+The third appeal must identify the reasons for review and demonstrate how the applicant has been aggrieved or adversely affected by the Commission’s decision.
+The third appeal must be filed no later than 15 days from the issuance of the second appeal decision in accordance with IC 4-21.5-3-2.
+If the third appeal is timely filed and review granted, the Commission will issue a notification of an administrative hearing.
 The applicant or a representative may be present at that hearing.
 Applicants may be represented by an attorney at their own expense.

 The applicant will have the burden of proving the Commission’s decision is incorrect.